davidzcondon/coder-dojo-basic-html/python.md

 * The terminal is case-sensititve.
 That means that the capital letters matter so that a folder named `music` is different from a folder named `Music`
 * The terminal does auto complete for filenames.
 Pressing tab will complete the name if it can.
 * You can use the `up arrow` and `down arrow` to go through the previous commands.

+## Refactoring

+* If we see a number repeated in the function, we should create a variable for it and replace all instances of it with the variable name.
+Also it might become an argument later.
+* If we see the same lines repeated we should move them to a function of their own and just call it a few times